Michelle Obama warns at DNC that Trump is ‘in over his head’

-WASHINGTON (AP) — At the 2016 Democratic National Convention, former Michelle Obama told party members that “when they go low, we go high.”
+WASHINGTON (AP) — At the 2016 Democratic National Convention, former first lady Michelle Obama told party members that “when they go low, we go high.”

 After four years of President Donald Trump, she came back to give it to them straight.